St. Cyprian's School, Cape Town

 St Cyprian's School is an independent (private) school for girls, in Grades 000 to 12, in Oranjezicht, Cape Town, Western Cape, South Africa.

+The school follows the IEB curriculum, but since 2022, Grade 11 and Grade 12 students may opt to follow the Cambridge curriculum and write A-Level examinations instead of the National Senior Certificate.
 Full or weekly boarding is available to high school students.
-It is situated on the lower slopes of Table Mountain and has a scenic view.
+Short-term boarding is also available to day girls in the high school, subject to availability.
+Summer sports offered at St Cyprian's include Athletics, Basketball, Indoor Hockey, Swimming, Tennis, and Water Polo.
+Winter sports include Cross Country, Field Hockey, Netball, and Soccer.
+The campus is situated on the lower slopes of Table Mountain and has a scenic view.
 The school is also a member of the G20 Schools Group.

 History

-It was founded in 1871 by the Rt Revd Robert Gray (bishop of Cape Town), the first Anglican bishop of Cape Town.
-The school has an Anglican foundation.
-The school practises its Anglican religion by having regular Eucharists, and weekly chapel services.
-St Cyprian's girls involve themselves in charity work around Cape Town.
+St Cyprian's was founded in 1871 by the Rt Revd Robert Gray (bishop of Cape Town), the first Anglican bishop of Cape Town.
+The school has an Anglican foundation, holding termly Eucharists, and weekly chapel services.

-St Cyprian's School is a member of the 'Round Square' international community of schools.
+St Cyprian's girls involve themselves in charity work around Cape Town and the school is a member of the Round Square international community of schools.

-Its students sit the Independent Examinations Board (IEB) Examinations.